 Recent research into the volcanic products from Hekla has discovered old pyroclastic flows originating from Hekla; not only can Hekla produce fire fountains, explosive ejection of rocks, but also hot and devastating pyroclastic flows!
 A major eruption in 1693 produced both lahar flows AND a tsunami.

-With all the activity occuring at the "Gateway to Hell", it was inevitable that we would learn something we didn't know before.
-In 2000, Hekla was undergoing a VEI 3 eruption, small in comparison to its bigger eruptions, producing an ash plume that rose up to 15 km and travelling north across Iceland.
+With all the activity occurring at the "Gateway to Hell", it was inevitable that we would learn something we didn't know before.
+In 2000, Hekla was undergoing a VEI 3 eruption, small in comparison to its bigger eruptions, producing an ash plume that rose up to 15 km and traveling north across Iceland.
 During this eruption, a NASA airplane accidentally flew through the plume, resulting in the first ever directly recorded measurements of a volcanic plume!
-The engine sustained damage as a result of the ash, but scientists received direct measurements of temperature and sulphur dioxide levels in the plume.
+The engine sustained damage as a result of the ash, but scientists received direct measurements of temperature and sulfur dioxide levels in the plume.
 Since then, there have been developments in technology to safely measure gas and temperature levels in ash plumes.

 Hekla may not be the Gateway to Hell, but it sure has been an active volcano over the years!